[Content note: discussion of rape]

 Update (10:20 23/4/13): Apparently ITV have decided to pull the slot about Ched Evans!
-Well done everyone and many thanks to those who contacted Calendar News. x
+Many thanks to those who contacted Calendar News. x

 Below is a copy of the email I just sent to ITV and the Calendar programme regarding the broadcast planned for tomorrow (23/4/13) about the rapist Ched Evans’ campaign to be freed.
 If you want to use any of the below to contact them yourselves, please feel free – I emailed mine to email@example.com and firstname.lastname@example.org